mhbeals/Conference-Notes/CN_BLLabsDissemination_20141103.md

 #### Background ####

-Perception of Victorians as humorless is unfair
+Perception of Victorians as humourless is unfair
 + Jokes were everywhere
 + We tend to downplay that humour